 More recently, I have been exploring the connection between the consistency of histories and Werner Heisenberg's famous uncertainty principle, possibly the central meme of quantum theory.
 The essence of the uncertainty principle is that it is not possible to know everything at once about a physical system that our experience with classical, macroscopic physics suggest we should be able to know.
 There is a deep connection between this general principle and the "decoherence" or "consistency" of the corresponding histories — the condition that determines (via the system's decoherence functional) whether or not physically meaningful probabilities can be assigned to those histories.
 Much of this work has been in collaboration with Le Moyne College undergraduate students Adam Lemke and Elliot Connors.

-The second major thread of my research activity is the application of these ideas to quantum cosmology.
+The second major thread of my research activity is the application of these ideas to quantum cosmology — the application of the quantum theory of gravity to the universe as a whole.
 Together with the University of California's J.B.
 Hartle, we developed the complete predictive framework for a fully four-dimensional quantum theory of homogeneous cosmologies, establishing rigorous versions of traditional heuristics for assessing the physical content of recollapsing quantum cosmological models [III].
 Building on this foundation, my collaboration with Parampreet Singh — formerly of the Perimeter Institute for Theoretical Physics, now in the Physics Department at Louisiana State University — has concerned itself with framing model theories of quantum gravity in this way.
 (Dr. Singh is one of the principal architects of the burgeoning field of loop quantum cosmology.)
 Initial work focused on constructing the decoherence functional for a homogeneous, isotropic, Friedmann-Robertson-Walker cosmological model in a Wheeler-DeWitt quantization [V].
 We used this decoherence functional to demonstrate conclusively that these models are inevitably singular — that is, they will invariably begin or end in what is colloquially termed "the big bang".
 In other words, this way of doing quantum gravity does not tame the classical singularity.

 We have similarly constructed the decoherence functional for the same physical model, but in a so-called "loop quantization" rooted in the approach to the quantization of general relativity known as "loop quantum gravity".
 In this quantization we rigorously confirm previous strong evidence from other workers that the singularity is actually removed — in this quantization, there is no "big bang", and quantum gravity does tame the classical singularity in a quite dramatic way: the universe ``bounces'' at small volume instead of collapsing into a big-bang singularity [VI] [VII] [VIII].
 The same techniques are now being applied to other models of physical interest, in particular to study the robustness of the prediction of removal of the cosmological singularity.
 Work is now essentially complete to construct the decoherence functional for a spin foam quantization — in essence, a discrete path integral formulation of quantum gravity — of symmetric cosmological models along similar lines [IX].
 A longer term project is to investigate observational implications of these results, including both potential modifications to the CMB, predictions for the gravitational wave equivalent of the CMB, and a deeper understanding of the "quantum-to-classical" transition in the early universe that sets the stage for cosmic structure formation post-inflation.
 An additional investigation will be a much deeper pursuit of the relationship between histories-type frameworks and Rovelli's so-called "relational observables" first revealed by work on the Wheeler-DeWitt model [VI].